prashantrawat131/Learn_OpenCV_CPP/README.md

 1. Download OpenCV from [here](https://opencv.org/releases/)

-1. Create a envrioment variable `OpenCV_DIR` and set it to the path where you have installed OpenCV.
+1. Create an envrioment variable `OpenCV_DIR` and set it to the path where you have installed OpenCV.
 For me it was `C:\opencv\build\`

 1. Add following to the `Path` variable in the system variables:

    - `C:\opencv\build\x64\vc16\bin`
    - `C:\opencv\build\x64\vc16\lib`

-     For me the above two are the paths in the openCV build directory.
+> Note: For me the above two are the paths in the openCV build directory.
 I am using openCV 4.8.0.

 1. Restart VS Code.
 (If you have it open) - This is important.